 • Strong and thoughtful people management skills, with demonstrated success managing and inspiring teams to achieve goals

-• Highly motivated; a self-starter with the ability to work independently and as part of a team and a knack for coordinating and managing many projects simultaneously
+• Highly motivated; a self-starter with the ability to work independently and as part of a team and an

 • Strong computer skills and familiarity with development software and prospect management (Salesforce preferred)